akamai/terraform-provider-akamai/docs/guides/akamai_provider_auth.md

 edgerc = "~/.edgerc"
 ```

-`~/.edgerc` is the location of your file on your local machine.
+`~/.edgerc` is the location of your credentials file on your local machine.
 In
 your Terraform files, you can reference individual sections inside the
 `.edgerc` file: